Installing a template

 - Install from URL - to enter the URL to the package

-Option 4 does everything for you, your environment needs to be properly configured to allow this.
+Option 4 does everything for you.
+Your environment needs to be properly configured to allow this.
 Option 2 requires you to download the extension to your PC.
 Option 3 requires you to unzip and move the folders/files to your webserver.
-All options require the webserver to have write access to the webspace.
+All options require that the webserver has write access to the webspace.

 Here, we choose the second method: Upload Package File